ralt/dbfs/README.markdown

 ## Spec

+Will surely change as I iterate on the thing.

-/pkg/: list of tables
+- /pkg/: list of tables
-/pkg/[table-name]/structure/: table's structure
+- /pkg/[table-name]/structure/: table's structure
-/pkg/[table-name]/structure/[field-name]: meta-data of the field (e.g. primary key) /pkg/[table-name]/id: file defining on which field(s) the filenames will be based on in data/.
+- /pkg/[table-name]/structure/[field-name]: meta-data of the field (e.g. primary key)
+- /pkg/[table-name]/id: file defining on which field(s) the filenames will be based on in data/.
 This will be guessed based on the primary key(s) if possible.
-/pkg/[table-name]/data/: data of the table /pkg/[table-name]/data/[id]: data of the row
+- /pkg/[table-name]/data/: data of the table
+- /pkg/[table-name]/data/[id]: data of the row

 ## Author